lileio/lile/readme.md

 ## Service Definitions

-Lile services mainly speak gRPC and therefore uses [protocol buffers](https://developers.google.com/protocol-buffers/) as the Interface Definition Language (IDL) for describing both the service interface and the structure of the payload messages.
-It is possible to use other alternatives if desired.
+Lile creates [gRPC](https://grpc.io/) and therefore uses [protocol buffers](https://developers.google.com/protocol-buffers/) as the language for describing the service methods, the requests and responses.

-I highly recommend reading the [Google API Design](https://cloud.google.com/apis/design/) docs for good advice around general naming of RPC methods and messages and how they might translate to REST/JSON if needed.
+I highly recommend reading the [Google API Design](https://cloud.google.com/apis/design/) docs for good advice around general naming of RPC methods and messages and how they might translate to REST/JSON, via the [gRPC gateway](https://github.com/grpc-ecosystem/grpc-gateway)

-An example of a service definition can be found in the Lile [`account_service`](https://github.com/lileio/account_service)
+An example of a service definition can be found in the Lile example project [`account_service`](https://github.com/lileio/account_service)

 ``` protobuf
 service AccountService {